noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 Pandoc supports [those languages](https://github.com/jgm/pandoc-highlight/blob/master/Text/Pandoc/Highlighting.hs#L93), to list them you can use `pandoc --list-highlight-languages`.

-XL-SEC made a one liner to quickly generate a dummy code block for each language:
+XL-SEC made a one-liner to quickly generate a dummy code block for each language:

 ```zsh
 $ (for f in $(pandoc --list-highlight-languages); do echo "\`\`\`$f"; echo '$ echo "some output from '$f'"'; echo "some output from $f"; echo "# whoami"; echo "root"; echo "\`\`\`"; echo ""; done;) > highlight-languages.md